pingcap/docs-tidb-operator/en/clinic-user-guide.md

     > **Note:**
     >
     > The `namespace` should be the same as TiDB Operator.
-If TiDB Operator is not deployed, please deploy TiDB Operator first and then deploy Clinic Diag.
+If TiDB Operator is not deployed, please deploy TiDB Operator first and then deploy Diag.

 5. (Optional) Set the persistent volume.